getcarina/getcarina.com/_tutorials/006-application-logging.md

 * `gelf`
 * `fluentd`

-Please note that the `docker logs` command is only available when using the `json-file` logging type.
+**Note:** The `docker logs` command is available only when you use the `json-file` logging type.
-This is enabled by default.
+This log type is enabled by default.

 ### Accessing logs

+This section describes how you can use the different log types to log your applications.

 #### json-file log driver
-By default the Docker daemon uses `json-file` logging driver, and we can access logs simply by running the `docker logs <CONTAINER_ID_OR_NAME>` command:
+By default the Docker daemon uses the `json-file` logging driver.
+You can access the for the applications running in the containers on the daemon by using the `docker logs <containerNameOrId>` command.

-1. `docker run --name redis1 -d redis`
+1. Start a container.
+For example: `$ docker run --name redis1 -d redis`
-1. `docker logs redis1`
+1. View the log for the container `$ docker logs redis1`

-You will see the following log from the `redis1` container:
+The following log from the `redis1` container is displayed:

 ```
 1:C 02 Oct 14:43:24.708 # Warning: no config file specified, using the default config.
 In order to specify a config file use redis-server /path/to/redis.conf